Pro Wrestling EAST take the health, safety and well-being of our performers, staff and customers very seriously.

 - Experienced SIA badged security professionals who are on-site and visible during our events

-- Using a Cambridge City Council-run venue which has its own set of risk assessments and safeguarding procedures
+- Using a Cambridge City Council-run venue which has its own set of risk assessments and safeguarding procedures in addition to our own

 - Fully trained medical staff